Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 Have you thought about writing and selling (via lulu.com or something ) an e-book describing the various parts of the source code?
 Then, put the link for the e-book purchase page into the source.

-Terry_L almost 15 years ago
+Terry_L over 15 years ago

 Terry_L